May 8, 2005: The day Rafa Nadal won a five-hour thriller against Coria to earn first Rome title

 What happened exactly on that day

-On this day, May 8, 2005, Rafael Nadal prevailed against Guillermo Coria in the Italian Open final, after an astonishing five hour-match, the longest ever ATP final at the time (6-4 3-6 6-3 4-6 7-6).
+On this day, May 8, 2005, Rafael Nadal prevailed against Guillermo Coria in the Italian Open final, after an astonishing five hour-match, the longest ever ATP final at the time (6-4, 3-6, 6-3, 4-6, 7-6).
 This epic showdown between the two clay-court experts would be considered as one of the greatest matches ever played on red dirt.

 The Italian Open had been held in Rome since 1935, at the Foro Italico, a massive sporting complex originally designed to support an Italian bid to host the 1940 Olympics.
 One of the Masters 1000 events, it is still one of the most prestigious clay-court tournaments in the world.
 Almost all of the best players in history have set foot on the courts of the famous Stadio del Tennis di Roma venue.

 2005 was Rafael Nadal’s first appearance in the main draw of the Italian Open.
-Guillermo Coria had surprisingly attended the event only twice, his best result being a round of 16th appearance in 2003 (defeated by Ivan Ljubicic, 6-4 6-3).
+Guillermo Coria had surprisingly attended the event only twice, his best result being a round of 16th appearance in 2003 (defeated by Ivan Ljubicic, 6-4, 6-3).

-Guillermo Coria and Rafael Nadal had just faced each other three weeks before, in the final of the Monte-Carlo, where the Spaniard had prevailed in four sets (6-3 6-1 0-6 7-6).
+Guillermo Coria and Rafael Nadal had just faced each other three weeks before, in the final of the Monte-Carlo, where the Spaniard had prevailed in four sets (6-3, 6-1, 0-6, 7-6).
 In this first encounter between the two players, after two sets where the Argentinian had seemed confused by Nadal’s topspin and athleticism, the two remaining sets had shown that Coria had the weapons to challenge his opponent.

-This time, in Rome, Guillermo Coria knew what to expect from this young left-handed Spaniard wearing an orange sleeveless top, and he had no intention of losing a second time.
+This time, in Rome, Coria knew what to expect from this young left-handed Spaniard wearing an orange sleeveless top, and he had no intention of losing a second time.
 He had come with a plan.
 He had already witnessed Nadal’s power and experienced his spin once.
 He had understood that if he wanted to beat him, he had to step out of his comfort zone.
 He needed to play more aggressively than ever instead of relying on his defensive skills, and he needed to use his trademark dropshots as much as possible to break Nadal’s rhythm.
 And that’s what he did.

+Rafa also had come out with a plan.
+His usual plan: to hit as many forehands as possible and to use his spin to exhaust his opponent on his backhand side.
+On top of that, he had this will not to give away any easy points and to retrieve every single ball.
 For hours, the Italian crowd witnessed one of the most amazing matches ever played on clay-court.
 For hours, Nadal and Coria gave their best.
-They engaged in almost a hundred 10-shot and more rallies, covering every corner of the court.
-They hit the most delightful dropshots, and they both showed their insane defensive skills.
+They engaged in almost 100 rallies of 10 shots or more, covering every corner of the court.
+They hit the most delightful drop shots, and they both showed their insane defensive skills.
 The scenario added to the drama: there were nine breaks made on each side, and the players went as far as producing 11 deuces in a single game (at 5-1 in the third set).